wp-plugins/caption-links/readme.txt

 1. Places the icon for link creation next to the caption field
 2. Prompts user for URL
 3. Prompts user for Link Text
-4. Inserts link to end of caption
+4. Inserts link in text box

 == Changelog ==

+= 1.1 =
+* Updated to utilize icon font
+* Links are now inserted at cursor

 = 1.0 =
 * Initial release